CodeXSky/Notes/Querying-and-Other-Tools-(PostGIS).md

 * Selecting by location with a radius: `select t.pickup_longitude from green_trips as t, nynta as n where n.ntaname = 'West Village' and st_dwithin(t.the_geom,n.geom,100);`
 * Adding trips by location: `select n.ntaname, count(t.pickup_latitude) from nynta as n, green_trips as t where st_intersects(t.the_geom,n.geom) group by n.ntaname;`
 * More adding trips by location: `select n.ntaname, count(pickup_latitude) as total, sum(t.cash) as sum_cash, sum(t.credit) as sum_credit from nynta as n, green_trips as t where st_intersects(t.the_geom,n.geom) group by n.ntaname;`
+* Select rows with `like`: `select from tableName where tableColumn like 'keyWordOrLetter%';`.
+This one selects all that start with that keyword or letter.
+You can also do `%keyword` or `%keyword%`.

 ### Other
 * List all databases with `\l`.
 Or list with description and size (disk usage): `\l+`